Born Villain (film): Background and development

 The idea for the film originated after Marilyn Manson and Shia LaBeouf struck up a friendship at a concert by The Kills.
 The actor said that he found the singer "frightening" as a teenager, and that he had "always been intrigued" by his band's work.
 LaBeouf offered to direct Manson's next music video; in order to convince him he was a competent director, LaBeouf screened for Manson his directorial collaboration with American rappers Kid Cudi and Cage, Maniac (2011).
 Impressed, Manson then commissioned LaBeouf to create a video for the band.
 LaBeouf further expanded upon the project's genesis in an interview on Live with Regis and Kelly, saying that he went to see Manson at his home in West Hollywood, California, which LaBeouf described as a large movie theater where Manson spends much of his time viewing films.
 LaBeouf said that he and Manson watched several films together there, and discussed the "really eccentric ideas" they had for their video collaboration.

 Films by Salvador Dalí (left) and Alejandro Jodorowsky (right) inspired Born Villain.

 LaBeouf financed the film himself.
-It was inspired by William Shakespeare's Macbeth, Salvador Dalí and Luis Buñuel's surrealist short film Un Chien Andalou (1929), Alejandro Jodorowsky's The Holy Mountain (1973), and what LaBeouf described as "heavy theology."
+It was inspired by William Shakespeare's Macbeth, Salvador Dalí's and Luis Buñuel's surrealist short film Un Chien Andalou (1929), Alejandro Jodorowsky's The Holy Mountain (1973), and what LaBeouf described as "heavy theology."
 Laney Chantal, the wife of Marilyn Manson member Twiggy Ramirez, served as the makeup artist for the short.
 Manson thought of the title Born Villain after telling someone "Gentlemen prefer blondes...but I'm a villain."
 The short's title was also inspired by the fact that all of Manson's favorite characters from literature and cinema are villains.

 In an interview with Revolver, Manson said that his use of a Macbeth quote within Born Villain – "Life's but a walking shadow, a poor player that struts and frets his hour upon the stage and then is heard no more.
 It is a tale told by an idiot, full of sound and fury, signifying nothing" – could be understood as a mockery of LaBeouf, though this was unintentional.
 He added that he was unsure if LaBeouf was aware that the film could be seen as insulting him.
 In the same interview, Manson said that part of the reason he made Born Villain was because he viewed traditional music videos as "pointless", due to the decline of MTV.